Pediatric Clerkship (PC)

 Evaluation

-Evaluation of the clerkship is based quality of clinical work as determined by faculty and residents as well as professionalism (70%), an NBME subject exam (20%), and a case conference presentation (10%).
+Evaluation of the clerkship is based quality of clinical work as determined by faculty and residents (65%), an NBME subject exam (30%), and administrative professionalism (5%).

 Grading: The clerkship is graded Honors, High Satisfactory, Satisfactory, Low Satisfactory, Unsatisfactory.